svanheule/icecube-display/doc/main.md

 By allowing the PC to send frames of raw RGB LED data, these displays are essentially a generic video display, albeit one arranged in a rather odd layout that matches the IceCube detector.

-Two displays were built at UGent, sharing much of the firmware code:
+To start designing your own display (firmware), the following resources can be usefull:
-* \subpage icetop-display
+* Check the \subpage display_implementations "list of implementations" to see if anything already exists that fits your needs, or can be adapted to do so.
-* \subpage icecube-display
+* Otherwise, read the \subpage new_implementations "guidelines for new implementation".

-## USB connectivity and steamshovel ##
+## USB connectivity and steamshovel
 The device's USB port can be used to transfer display data from a USB host.
 A detailed overiew can be found in the \ref usb_communication "firmware documentation".
 A Steamshovel artist has been implemented using this connectivity to be able to display